What Is SaaS SEO?

 Engagement Metrics (Quality of Traffic)

 High rankings and traffic mean little if users bounce quickly or fail to take action.
 Engagement metrics help you understand if your content meets intent and whether your SaaS pages are persuasive enough to convert.
+What to monitor:- Bounce rate (ideally under 60% for landing pages)

 - Average session duration